google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

 ## Code highlighting with Chroma

 With Hugo version 0.60 and higher, you can choose from a range of code block highlight and colour styles using [Chroma](https://github.com/alecthomas/chroma) that are applied to your fenced code blocks by default.
-If you copied a recent `config.toml` your site uses Tango (like this site), otherwise the Hugo default is Monokai.
+If you copied a recent `hugo.toml` your site uses Tango (like this site), otherwise the Hugo default is Monokai.
 You can switch to any of the [available Chroma styles](https://xyproto.github.io/splash/docs/all.html) (including our Docsy default Tango) using your `hugo.toml`/`hugo.yaml`/`hugo.json`:

 {{< tabpane persistLang=false >}}
 {{< tab header="Configuration file:" disabled=true />}}